-- For another delicious plant based cookie recipe, check out this one for vegan brownie cookies.
-They’re gluten free, refined sugar free, tender, and very chocolaty.
+- For some more delicious vegan cookies, check out these vegan brownie cookies.
+They’re gluten free, refined sugar free, and intensely chocolaty.

 - These maple walnut cookies are another yummy paleo vegan cookie option.
 They’re so easy to make and are perfect for baking with toddlers and kids.

 - These vegan tahini chocolate chip cookies have the perfect balance of sweet and salty, with a unique flavour that is sure to satisfy.